openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

                 other effects on the openSUSE project or community?
 >
 > We look forward to learning more about the project and working together with the
-            community to figure out whatâ€™s working well, what could be done differently or improved.
+            community to figure out what’s working well, what could be done differently or improved.
             This will be a highly collaborative relationship.
 >
 > Does Attachmate intend to shut
                 down the openSUSE community project?
 >
-> No, we donâ€™t.
+> No, we don’t.
 Attachmate intends to continue the sponsorship and collaboration with
             the openSUSE project.
 We view the openSUSE project and its extended community as an important part of the overall SUSE business and we value its contributions to the technology that forms the heart of the SUSE offerings (see related statement on the